beyescay/memento/README.md

 As soon you enter the URL, I start the timer.
 When the timer reaches the first checkpoint, I send a notification in the app asking you to revisit the link.

-Something like this.
+Something like this!
 <p align="center">
   <img src="images/desc3.png" width="400" height="600"/>
 </p>

-And, Similarly for the subsequent checkpoints.
+And, similarly for the subsequent checkpoints.

 <p align="center">
   <img src="images/desc4.png" width="400" height="600"/>